natalieagus/50002/docs/g_turingmachine.md

 A Finite State Machine does not keep track of the number of states it *visited*, it is only aware of the current state *it is in*.
 Therefore it is unable to solve problems like detecting palindrome or checking balanced parenthesis.
 There is no way to tell whether you have visited a state for the first time, or for the $$n^{th}$$ time.

-> A Finite Automata (FSM), cannot **count**.
->
-The Turing Machine is a mathematical model of computation that defines an abstract **machine**: one that is able to implement any functionalities that FSM can implement, and it doesn't face this limitation that FSM has.
+The Turing Machine is a **mathematical** model of computation that defines an abstract **machine**.
+It is a machine that is able to implement **any** functionalities that FSM can implement, and it doesn't face this limitation that FSM has.

 ## [Basics of Turing Machine](https://www.youtube.com/watch?v=cmfDBAiogA0&t=111s)